Compact Mixer Overview

 Try the Compact Mixers in SoundcheckPro

-Interact and learn the inner workings of an ultra compact audio mixer at no cost using the BD-1 mixer in SoundcheckPro.
-Each component is displayed in the order of signal flow.
-The destinations all have meters to distinguish the attenuations of the signal.
+Explore and interact with the inner workings of an ultra-compact mixer at no cost using the BD-1 mixer in SoundcheckPro.
+Each component is arranged in signal-flow order, and all destinations include meters to clearly visualize how signals are routed and attenuated throughout the system.